iterative/dvc.org/static/docs/commands-reference/destroy.md

 ```

 `dvc destroy` command removed DVC-files, and the entire `.dvc/` meta directory
-from the current DVC workspace.
-But the cache files that are present in the
+from the workspace.
+But the cache files that are present in the `/mnt/cache`
-`/mnt/cache` directory still persists.
+directory still persist:

-Contents of `/mnt/cache`:

 ```dvc
  $ tree /mnt/cache